KassoumHabibou/portfolio/content/event/First PhD seminar/index.md

 #   Otherwise, set `projects = []`.
 #projects:
 #  - exemple
+projects = ["Linking armed conflicts and children undernutrition in Nigeria: the mitigating effects of maternal bargaining power"]
 #
 #{{% callout note %}}
 #Click on the **Slides** button above to view the built-in slides feature.